-12. Use of AI in Minuting Meetings
+13. Use of AI in Minuting Meetings

-We accept the use of AI tools to assist with minuting meetings relating to complaints, under specific conditions to ensure data security and confidentiality.
+In line with TMET's 'Using AI to Minute Meeting Procedure', AI tools may be utilised to assist with minute-taking under specific conditions to ensure data security and confidentiality.
 For full details on when and how AI can be used, please refer to the 'Using AI to Minute Meetings' protocol.

-13. Record keeping and monitoring of complaints
+14. Record keeping and monitoring of complaints

-TMET and each of its schools will maintain a written record of all complaints concerning them, including whether they are resolved following a Stage 1 investigation or proceed to a Stage 2 panel hearing, the date on which they were received, their final outcome and details of the action taken by the Trust/school as a result of those complaints (regardless of whether they were upheld).
+TMET and each of its schools will maintain a written record of all complaints concerning them, including whether they are resolved following a Stage 2 investigation or proceed to a Stage 3 panel hearing, the date on which they were received, their final outcome and details of the action taken by the Trust/school as a result of those complaints (regardless of whether they were upheld).